 I believe Tucker’s close-minded mindset will never change and I hope this lived-experience of mine and others as transgender athletes will help people understand we’re not men in dresses like the stereotypes portray and we can be involved in sporting teams like the many I’ve been involved with since I began playing women’s sport in 2002.

-Trans rugby man and advocate Verity Smith, who wasn’t happy with the going-ons in the room.
+Further, I’d like to share a post by a member of the working group in Trans rugby man and advocate Verity Smith, who wasn’t happy with the going-ons in the room.

 Mr Smith, who played elite super league level women’s rugby prior to his transition, had his own running battles with the rugby establishment while playing the sport he loves.

 It took 18 months for the governing body in Britain to investigate the severe bullying he’d endured.

 Now we all know how masculine a trans rugby man looks above, I’d also like to show them what trans women athletes look like, of which according to Smith, many of the people in the Working Group had no idea about.